krypton08rises/Car-Speed-Estimation-with-Deep-Learning/README.md

 - Since we know the distance between these 4 lines, we track the number of frames passed between the starting line and the ending line and hence calculate the velocity.

 ## Resources:
-- The YoloV3 (pretrained) is used in main.py and the script is inspired from __[this article from towards data science](https://towardsdatascience.com/track-vehicles-and-people-using-yolov3-and-tensorflow-4f3d0e5b1b5f?gi=2094c76c1536)__
+- The YoloV3 (pretrained) used in main.py is inspired from __[this article from towardsdatascience](https://towardsdatascience.com/track-vehicles-and-people-using-yolov3-and-tensorflow-4f3d0e5b1b5f?gi=2094c76c1536)__
 - The white markings detected using canny edge detection, houghlines transform is inspired from __[this medium article](https://medium.com/@mrhwick/simple-lane-detection-with-opencv-bfeb6ae54ec0)__.